projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 IA32_SGXLEPUBKEYHASH[0-3]
 -------------------------

-This is read-only since SGX LC is currently not supported.
+This is read-only since SGX LC is not supported.

 SGXOWNEREPOCH[0-1]
 ------------------